Bill Ratliff: Political views

-Ratliff is regarded as a moderate.
+Ratliff was regarded as a moderate.
 He stated in an interview, "I am a Republican because I agree with the Republicans at least 51 percent of the time."
 He has taken bipartisan stands on a number of issues.
 While in the Texas Senate, he supported controversial reforms that transferred funds from richer to poorer school districts for more equitable funding.
 He also argued in favor of "patients' rights" in medical malpractice cases during a debate on tort reform, and in 2003 criticized other members of the State Senate for failing to raise taxes in order to prevent large budget cuts.

 In early 2003, Ratliff was the only dissenting member of his party who joined with Democratic state senators in opposing a redistricting proposal of Texas's then thirty-two seats in the United States House of Representatives that he felt would lead to the under-representation of rural voters.
 In cooperation with ten Democrats, he signed a letter refusing to bring the matter to the Senate floor, which, by virtue of Texas Senate traditions that require a two-thirds vote of those present and voting to allow a bill to be debated, prevented the proposal from being passed.

 Eventually a plan suitable to Republicans was enacted in the third of three special legislative sessions called in 2003 by Governor Perry.
 Under that plan, by 2011, Republicans held twenty-three U.S. House seats from Texas compared to nine for Democrats.

+Personal life and death

+He and his wife, the former Sally Sandlin, had three children and eight grandchildren.
+Daughter, Bess Ratliff Yeary (born 1960) of Spring Branch, Son Bennett Ratliff (born 1961) of Plano, a civil engineer, served as a Coppell ISD School Board Trustee and represented District 115 in the Texas House of Representatives.
+And son, Robert Thomas Ratliff (born 1967) of Mt.
+Pleasant, a former member of the Texas State Board of Education.

+Following his political career, Ratliff became an education lobbyist.
+He was married to Sally Sandlin Ratliff for 60 years.
+He died at his home in Mount Pleasant, Texas, on December 8, 2025, at the age of 89.